PSORLab/RobustHybridModels/README.md

 # RobustHybridModels
-Examples from Upcoming Robust Optimization of Hybrid Models Paper
+Examples from the upcoming paper on Semi-Infinite Optimization of Hybrid Models